krzysztofc-git/my-arkanoid/README.md

 # my-arkanoid

 Project is not fully uploaded here, files are for preview only.
-Contact me for full version or permissions to copy.
+Contact me for full version or permissions to copy / use.

 This is my Arkanoid (Brick Breaker) implementation in Python.
 I used Object-Oriented Programming (OOP) paradigm in the project.